-TO THE MEDICAL REVIEW OFFICER: This form was developed to assist you in identifying medications an applicant or officer has taken that would cause a positive drug screen result.
+To the Medical Review Officer: This form was developed to assist you in identifying medications an applicant or officer has taken that would cause a positive drug screen result.
 Please retain this form in your files.
-Please do not send this form or a copy to the agency or to the Sheriffs' Education and Training Standards Commission unless requested to do so.
+Please do not send this form or a copy to the agency or to the Criminal Justice Education and Training Standards Commission unless requested to do so.

-TO THE APPLICANT/OFFICER EMPLOYEE: If you have received or taken any prescription or non-prescription medication of any kind in the past thirty (30) days, please indicate below.
+To the Applicant/Officer: If you have received or taken any prescription or non-prescription mediation of any kind in the past thirty (30) days please indicate below.